AI Ethics · OrevateAI

 Wondering if your felony conviction means you can’t get a U.S. passport?
 The short answer is complex, but not always a ‘no.’ Many factors influence eligibility, and there are specific situations where a passport is still possible.
 Let’s break down the rules.

-Can Felons Get a Passport?
-Your Complete Guide
+Can Felons Get a Passport in 2026?
+Your Guide

 It’s a question that weighs heavily on the minds of many: “Can a felon get a passport?”
 You’ve served your time, paid your dues, and now you dream of exploring the world, but that felony conviction looms large.
-The good news is that having a felony doesn’t automatically disqualify you from obtaining a U.S. passport.
+The good news is that having a felony conviction does not automatically disqualify you from obtaining a U.S. passport as of April 2026.
 However, the process isn’t straightforward, and several factors can affect your eligibility.
-I’ve helped many clients navigate this complex landscape over my years working with individuals facing similar situations, and the key takeaway is understanding the specific regulations and your personal circumstances.
+Based on extensive experience assisting individuals in similar situations, understanding the specific regulations and your personal circumstances is the key takeaway.

 This guide will walk you through everything you need to know, from the general rules to specific exceptions and practical steps you can take.
 We’ll cover why a passport might be denied and what options you might have if your application is initially rejected.